 Do natural shampoo bars work in hard water areas?

-Yes but not all are suitable for hard water.
-Friendly Soap shampoo bars are better for soft/medium water areas while Beauty Kubes and Eco Living are fine for all water types.
-However, I've used Friendly Soap in a hard water areas and had no issues.
+Yes, but not all are suitable for hard water.
+Friendly Soap advise that their shampoo bars are better for soft/medium water areas while soap free bars like Natural Spa and Eco Living are fine for all water types.
+However, I've used Friendly Soap in a hard water areas and combined with an ACV rinse I had no issues.

 Can I get solid conditioner bars too?

-Yes and the good news is that they don't really have a transition phase in the way that shampoo might.
+Yes!
 They come in solid bars and can either be lathered up and run through hair or the bar can be rubbed on the ends directly.
+If you prefer a liquid conditioner then try Friendly Conditioner bars which can be melted in warm water to create liquid conditioner.

-Shop the full range of shampoo and conditioner bars here.
+Shop our range of natural shampoo and conditioner bars here.

-I hope that helps to demystify natural shampoo a bit?!
+I hope that helps to demystify natural shampoo bars?!
 If you have any questions just drop me a message.